Tag: poem analysis

 I Dreaded That First Robin

-I Dreaded That First Robin By Emily Dickinson I dreaded that first Robin, so, But He is mastered, now, I’m accustomed to Him grown, He hurts a little, though — I thought If I could only live Till that first…
+I Dreaded That First Robin By Emily Dickinson I dreaded that first robin, so, But He is mastered, now, I’m accustomed to Him grown, He hurts a little, though.
+I thought if I could only live Till that first shout…

 Icarus

-Icarus By Edward Field Only the feathers floating around the hat Showed that anything more spectacular had occurred Than the usual drowning.
-The police preferred to ignore The confusing aspects of the case, And the witnesses ran off to a…
+Only the feathers floating around the hat Showed that anything more spectacular had occurred Than the usual drowning.
+The police preferred to ignore The confusing aspects of the case, And the witnesses ran off to a gang war.
+So the…

 I Being Born A Woman And Distressed